ibricchi/LTS_V2/README.md

 All the code for LTS_V2 can be found in the main_project folder.
 Other folders were used to share reaserch, and testing scripts.

 ## Dependancies
-To run the program EIGEN library and CMake must available.
+To run the program, the Eigen3 library and CMake must be installed.

-If Eigen is not set up on the system, to set up untar eigen tar from dependancies folder and copy "Eigen" sub-folder into main_project folder
+To set up Eigen3, untar eigen-3.3.7.tar.bz2 from the dependancies folder and copy the "Eigen" sub-folder into main_project folder.

-Also need to install CMake: sudo apt-get install cmake
+Installalling CMake: sudo apt-get install cmake

 ## Execution

-To compile simply run buildMain.sh.
+To compile simply run ./buildMain.sh inside main_project.
 This will create an executable called LTS_V2

 To simulate a netlist run: ./LTS_V2 < (path to file)

 This will create a csv file out.csv with results.
+The output file name can be changed by passing the new name as an argument to the program.

 ## Netlist support

-Netlist support is available as per official spice format.
+Netlist support is available as per official SPICE format.

 Components that can be simulated: